MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/dotnet-exe.md

 1. Create a [personal access token](../../organizations/accounts/use-personal-access-tokens-to-authenticate.md) (PAT) with **packaging read and write** scope.

 1. Replace the *<PERSONAL_ACCESS_TOKEN>* placeholder with your personal access token, and then run the following command to add your package source to your *nuget.config* file.
-This will add your PAT to your *nuget.config*.
+This adds your PAT to your *nuget.config*.
 Make sure to store this file securely and not check it into source control.

     ```CLI
     dotnet nuget add source https://pkgs.dev.azure.com/<ORGANIZATION_NAME>/<PROJECT_NAME>/_packaging/<FEED_NAME>/nuget/v3/index.json --name <SOURCE_NAME> --username <USER_NAME> --password <PERSONAL_ACCESS_TOKEN> --configfile <PATH_TO_NUGET_CONFIG_FILE>